 The Company routinely assesses, based on studies, expert analysis and legal reviews, its contingencies, obligations and commitments for remediation of contaminated sites, including assessments of ranges and probabilities of recoveries from other responsible parties who either have or have not agreed to a settlement as well as recoveries from insurance carriers.
+The

-The Company's policy is to accrue and charge to current expense identified exposures related to environmental remediation sites based on estimates of investigation, cleanup and monitoring costs to be incurred.
-For matters that affect Avista Utilities' or AEL&P's operations, the Company seeks, to the extent appropriate, recovery of incurred costs through the ratemaking process.
+Company's policy is to accrue and charge to current expense identified exposures related to environmental remediation sites based on estimates of investigation, cleanup and monitoring costs to be incurred.

-The Company has potential liabilities under the Endangered Species Act for species of fish, plants and wildlife that have either already been added to the endangered species list, listed as "threatened" or petitioned for listing.
+The Company has potential liabilities under the Endangered Species Act and similar state statutes for species of fish, plants and wildlife that have either already been added to the endangered species list, listed as "threatened" or petitioned for listing.
 Thus far, measures adopted and implemented have had minimal impact on the Company.
 However, the Company will continue to seek recovery, through the ratemaking process, of all operating and capitalized costs related to these issues.

 Under the federal licenses for its hydroelectric projects, the Company is obligated to protect its property rights, including water rights.
 In addition, the Company holds additional non-hydro water rights.
 The State of Montana is examining the status of all water right claims within state boundaries through a general adjudication.
 Claims within the Clark Fork River basin could adversely affect the energy production of the Company's Cabinet Gorge and Noxon Rapids hydroelectric facilities.
 The state of Idaho has initiated adjudication in northern Idaho, which will ultimately include the lower Clark Fork River, the Spokane River and the Coeur d'Alene basin.
 The Company is and will continue to be a participant in these and any other relevant adjudication processes.
 The complexity of such adjudications makes each unlikely to be concluded in the foreseeable future.
 As such, it is not possible for the Company to estimate the impact of any outcome at this time.
-The Company will continue to seek recovery, through the ratemaking process, of all operating and capitalized costs related to this issue.
+The Company will continue to seek recovery, through the ratemaking process, of all costs related to this issue.